BullionBear/sequex/infra/nats/README.md

 nats subscribe --stream=TRADE --all

 # Monitor with specific subject pattern
-nats subscribe TRADE.trade.> --stream=TRADE --new
+nats subscribe trade.> --stream=TRADE --new

 # Monitor with timestamps and rate graph
 nats subscribe --stream=TRADE --new --timestamp --graph